 Forestry com: Information

 Buglife: Managing oakwoods

-Other information that applies to upland oakwood is found in the section of this biodiversity plan on Mixed Deciduous Woodlands.
+Other information that applies to Upland Oakwood is found in the Mixed Deciduous Woodlands section

-Oak woods on the sandstone brows of the western-most coal measures can have some of the characteristics of Upland Oakwoods.
-These oak woods, classified as Lowland Mixed Deciduous Woodland, are in a continuum determined by conditions to Upland Oakwoods.
+Oak-Birch woods on the sandstone brows of the western-most coal measures can have some of the characteristics of Upland Oakwoods.
+These woods, classified as Lowland Mixed Deciduous Woodland, are in a continuum determined by conditions to Upland Oakwoods.